Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
-I think it's great and simple solution that helps to migrate from mixins smoothly.
+I think it's a great and simple solution that helps to migrate from mixins smoothly.
-To achieve the best result make sure that wrappers have companion with `apply` function with dependencies listed before to-be-wrapped class and that dependencies and class are separated with curring e.g.
+To achieve the best result, make sure that wrappers have a companion with `apply` function with dependencies listed before to-be-wrapped class and that dependencies and class are separated with curring e.g.
 {{< highlight scala >}}
   class Wrapper[F[_]: TC1: TC2](dep1: Dep1, dep2: Dep2[F])(o: MyClass[F]) extends MyClass[F] { ... }
 {{< / highlight >}}